AndyLau223/micro-services/README.md

 # How to run the project

-1. makes sure you have docker installed in you local machine.
+1. makes sure you have docker installed in your local machine.
 2. executes docker-compose up